TDRobertson/asteroids/README.md

 - **Asteroid Cap:** The number of asteroids on screen is limited (starts at 10 by default) and increases every 10 seconds.
 - **Screen Wrapping:** Player and asteroids wrap around the screen edges.
 Shots do not wrap and are removed when leaving the screen.
 - **Lumpy Asteroids:** Asteroids are drawn as irregular polygons for a more classic, jagged look.
+- **Accurate Collisions:** Player and asteroids use polygon-based collision detection (SAT) for precise and fair gameplay.
 - **Difficulty:** The game gets harder as more asteroids are allowed on screen over time.

 ## Notes